dcodeIO/bcrypt.js/README.md

 times](https://github.com/dcodeIO/bcrypt.js/wiki/Benchmark)), effectively reducing the number of iterations that can be processed in an equal time span.

+The maximum input length is 72 bytes (note that UTF8 encoded characters use up to 4 bytes) and the length of generated hashes is 60 characters.

 Usage
 -----
 The library is compatible with CommonJS and AMD loaders and is exposed globally as `dcodeIO.bcrypt` if neither is